Particular/docs.particular.net/nservicebus/handler-ordering.md

 2. If order has been specified for any of those handlers move them at the start of the list
 3. Execute the handlers

-The inference here is that the remaining handlers (not specified in the order) are executes in a non-deterministic order.
+The inference here is that the remaining handlers (not specified in the order) are executed in a non-deterministic order.

 ### With the fluent API